henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

 ```

 The `results/` folder contains forecasts from a **single run** of the RaGNAR algorithm for **reproducibility**.
 This run was carried out on a **2020 MacBook Pro with a 2.3 GHz Quad-Core Intel Core i7 processor**.
+These were run using the `ragnar.ipynb`, `benchmark.ipynb` and `chronos.ipynb` Jupyter notebooks.
+For results from averaging multiple runs of RaGNAR see the Parallel Computation section below.

 The results are organized as follows: